frama986/monzo/README.md

 All the configuration is hardcoded, and it would be nice to move it in a property file or environment variable, for example the number of concurrent threads.

+I tried to cover as much code as possible with the unit tests using Junit and Mockito.
+It would be nice to add some end-to-end tests to cover the entire logic of the application.

+There are no metrics or monitoring, for a real production application it would be useful to add them.